ObaNifemiAluko/ai-bars/README.md

    - Windows: `venv\Scripts\activate`
 4. Install dependencies: `pip install fastapi uvicorn openai python-dotenv pymongo`
 5. Create a `.env` file with your API keys:

+6. Run the application: `uvicorn poem:app --reload`
+7. Open http://127.0.0.1:8000 in your browser

+## Project Structure

+- `poem.py` - Main application code
+- `README.md` - This file

+## License

+This project is for educational purposes only.